rodolfodpk/mars/README.md

 ## Random notes

-* Acceptance tests for REST app would be much easier with [JUnit 5 execution order] (https://junit.org/junit5/docs/snapshot/user-guide/#writing-tests-test-execution-order) since with Vert.x WebClient I would reach a callback hell.
+* Acceptance tests for REST app would be much easier with [JUnit 5 execution order](https://junit.org/junit5/docs/snapshot/user-guide/#writing-tests-test-execution-order) since with Vert.x WebClient I would reach a callback hell.
 I didn't tried to use the JUnit 5 snapshot.
-* I tried to use https://vertx.io/docs/vertx-web-api-contract/java/ but gave up since i'm not proficient with it yet.
+* I tried to use [Vertx's OpenApi contract](https://vertx.io/docs/vertx-web-api-contract/java/) but gave up since i'm not proficient with it yet.
 * Error cases are probably still untested (only happy paths scenarios are tested so far)

 ## Developer notes